LukeGrahamLandry/hctarcs/devlog.md

+TODO: impl Try for IoAction for functions that only optionally return an io action.

 ## TODO: porting tests

 It's such a pain to use the gui so need to add everything im using to scratch-compiler.